AshviniFulpagar/Stat628_Module2/README.md

 - [output](output) contains two page summary for the module

-- [images](images) comtains all of the plots and tables produced during analysis
+- [images](images) contains all of the plots and tables produced during analysis

 ### How to run this code?